zdravkov/kendo-docs/api/wrappers/jsp/dateTimePicker.md

 ### dates `Object`

-Specifies a list of dates, which are shown in the time drop-down list.
-If not set, the DateTimePicker will auto-generate the available times.
+Specifies a list of dates, which will be passed to the month template of the DateView.
+All dates, which match the date portion of the selected date will be used to re-bind the TimeView.

 #### Example
     <kendo:dateTimePicker dates="dates">